code0-tech/lacerta/README.md

 - uptodate15: This means the message will be updated when changes occur up to 15 more minutes after the interaction execution.

 ## Code Quality & Development Philosophy
-Software is always evolving, and Code0 is no exception.
+Software is always evolving, and CodeZero is no exception.
 Here’s why code may sometimes appear incomplete or unpolished:

 1. Rapid Development: The goal is to ensure functionality first.
 2. Changing Requirements: Features are frequently adjusted to meet new needs.